Vesuri/stuntcarracer/README.md

-# Stunt Car Racer
+# Stunt Car Racer (Framerate Unleashed)

-A modification of the 1989 Amiga game **Stunt Car Racer** (Geoff Crammond / MicroStyle) that unlocks the framerate to 50/60 FPS without changing the original speed or physics.
+A modification of the 1989 Amiga game **Stunt Car Racer** (Geoff Crammond / MicroStyle) that unlocks the framerate to 50 FPS without changing the original speed or physics.
 Intended for Amigas with a fast CPU and fast memory — it will not improve performance on a stock Amiga 500.

 The modification is distributed as a WHDLoad slave.
 A Stunt Car Racer WHDLoad installation (disk-based version, not "The New Tracks") is required: replace the original `StuntCarRacer.slave` with the one built from this source, then run WHDLoad as usual.